MBA Major in Entrepreneurial Studies

 Choose 2 courses from the list below or any other 600-level ENTR-designated courses:

-The creative nature of an entrepreneurial mindset inevitably means there are no limits to where you may take your career.
-Graduates with the MBA major in entrepreneurial studies at Lerner may pursue a career as a/an:
+The creative nature of entrepreneurship inevitably means there are no limits to where you may take your career.
+Graduates with the MBA major in entrepreneurial studies at Lerner may pursue a career as an:

 - Innovator and value creator (research & development)